AMSSwanglab/cRegulon/README.md

 ## Citation:
-If you use cRegulon software or cRegulon associated concepts, please cite
+If you use cRegulon software or cRegulon associated concepts, please cite:

 Zhanying Feng, et al. Modeling combinatorial regulon from single cell gene expression and chromatin accessibility data.
 2023.